chienyioma/alx-low_level_programming/0x08-recursion/README.md

 # Task 3 - Returns the factorial of a given number
 # Task 4 - Returns the value of x raised to the power of y
 # Task 5 - Returns the natural square root of a number
+# Task 6 - Returns 1 if the input integer is a prime number, otherwise return 0